I have researched most Android, iOS and Windows phones extensively but the market is forever changing.

 The various phones available

 The ill fated Samsung Galaxy Note 7 was the ideal unit for those looking to hike the Pacific Crest Trail in 2017, in my opinion.
 It had a fully functional iris scanner, a high speed USB-OTG port, a blood oxygen meter and more; it was also waterproof and the pen was a great tool to make notes, especially if you were wearing gloves.
-This device is worth researching to look at the kind of specs you’ll find useful.
-One huge negative was the glass front and pack–it’s not very durable.
-The screen was also curved, making it difficult to find a suitable case.
-Ideally, a travel photographer should look to avoid curved screens, in my opinion.
+It has since been re-released with a smaller battery as the Samsung Galaxy Note Fan Edition (FE.)
+This device is worth researching if for no other reason than to look at the kind of specs you should be interested in.
+I would not buy the Samsung Galaxy Note Fan Edition (FE) because I think the Samsung Galaxy Note 8 will surpass it in many areas; however, the price difference might be substantial so that’s obviously worth considering.
+One huge negative to the Samsung Galaxy Note Fan Edition (FE) is the glass front and pack–it’s not very durable.
+The screen’s also curved, making it difficult to find a suitable case.
+Ideally, a travel photographer should look to avoid curved screens, in my opinion, but there’s many options.
 The Samsung Galaxy S8 is virtually identical except it doesn’t have a pen; however, the Samsung Galaxy S7 is extremely different–even though many reviewers will state otherwise–as the USB 2.0 port is vastly slower.

 The Google Pixel and the Google Pixel XL